 - Development and oversight of a Radiation Protection Program.
 This includes all facets of a program such as procedure development, program audits, personnel training, and radiological controls for source receipt and handling, and dosimetry support.

 - Effluent sampling and monitoring while performing chemical and radiological risk assessments.
 Developing the Derived Concentration Guidelines Level (DCGL) for different radionuclides in support of risk assessment activities.
 Management of comprehensive air monitoring programs for site-conceptual modeling, dose assessments, development of engineering controls and conducting air quality analysis for permit applications.

-- Dose reconstruction and risk assessment – The staff at AVESI has extensive specific experience with internal and external dose reconstruction associated with probability of causations in support of the National Institute of Occupational Safety and Health (NIOSH) for claimants under the Energy Employees Occupational Illness Compensation Program Act.
+- Dose reconstruction and risk assessment – AVESI professionals have extensive experience with internal and external dose reconstruction associated with the probability of causations in support of the National Institute of Occupational Safety and Health (NIOSH) for claimants under the Energy Employees Occupational Illness Compensation Program Act.